Graduates of the MSN/MBA program will:

 MSN/MBA Admission Requirements

-- Submit completed Southern nursing graduate application and all required documents for University admission to the Graduate Studies Office.
+- Submit completed Southern nursing graduate application and all required documents for University admission to the Graduate Studies Office prior to May 1 for fall admission, and by October 1 for winter admission.

 - A baccalaureate degree with a major in nursing from a college or university with an accredited nursing program.